akazukin5151/koneko-old/README.md

 ## Features

 * Fetch json and compare with cache.
 If no new images, proceed.
 If there are new images, automatically reload.
-* Image view should use lscat.py to render so alternate renderers can be used
+* Image and User views should use lscat.py to render so alternate renderers can be used
 * Image view should preview the next few images in multi-image posts
 * For multi-image posts in image view, enter a number to jump to the post's page
 * Option to use pillow or wand to edit numbers on pics